PavlosPo/nlp-optimizers-aueb/beta-6-adam/README.md

-This is the adam version of our code.
+This is the files in order for training , validate and test the Adam optimizer